 Yes.
 Not all of our customers liked the changes, and we knew that, but we found many new ones.
 Avignonesi had become very popular in the 80s and 90s when ‘bigger is better’ was popular and more oaky styles of wine were made.
 Super Tuscans were becoming a common term then, and now we feel like most sommeliers and buyers are gravitating towards more elegant and true-to-tradition wines and not just trying to adapt to the marketplace to make a profit.
 It takes time to build a new reputation, and Virginie is in it for the long run.

 Have you noticed a change in the vineyards and in the end product?

 The wine changed drastically.
-Before, they were really thick and concentrated — ripe, dark and persistent but our mission was to make elegant, fine wine so we really needed to change everything.
-We found a new style and while there are many different wines, we do them all in the same style.
-We don’t care too much about the color of them, just the quality.
+Before, they were really thick and concentrated — ripe, dark and persistent but our mission was to make elegant, fine wine, so we really needed to change everything.
+We found a new style, and while there are many different wines, we do them all in the same style.
+We don’t care too much about their color, just the quality.
 Biodynamic wines can have a reputation as being a bit rough and farmy, but these have finesse — they’re very clean.
-The winery is all underground and they’re very meticulous about keeping everything clean.
+The winery is all underground, and they’re very meticulous about keeping everything clean.

 In Tuscany, you can see people going out into the vineyards in bio suits.
 There is a higher risk of cancer in the countryside than in the city!
 At Avignonesi, the more than 100 people who work there are now working in a healthy environment.